-When high profile couples go through a divorce, much of the public conversation will always turn to their finances and separation of assets.
+When high-profile couples go through a divorce, much of the public conversation will always turn to their finances and separation of assets.
 Who gets what?
 Is it amicable?
 Was there a prenuptial agreement?
 These and other questions were immediately the focus of the current media frenzy, the Bezos divorce.
-After twenty-five years of marriage, the founder of Amazon, Jeff Bezos and his wife Mackenzie have decided that they no longer wish to be married.
+After twenty-five years of marriage, the founder of Amazon, Jeff Bezos, and his wife Mackenzie have decided that they no longer wish to be married.
 According to the Bloomberg Billionaire Index, Jeff Bezos is worth $137 billion.
 If this divorce proves to be amicable, which many experts believe it will be, Makenzie Bezos will receive half of that number, making her the richest woman in the world.
-High net worth divorces like this attract a lot of attention because they not only rearrange the global wealth rankings, but they also offer insight into the do’s and don’ts of high net worth divorce cases.
-But, what have we really learned from watching wealthy celebrities, CEO’s, and entrepreneurs separate?
-Here’s a list of tips and advice for those who may be going through a high net worth divorce case.
+High net worth divorces like this attract a lot of attention because they not only rearrange the global wealth rankings but also offer insight into the dos and don’ts of high net worth divorce cases.
+But, what have we really learned from watching wealthy celebrities, CEOs, and entrepreneurs separate?
+Here’s a list of tips and advice for those who may be going through a high-net-worth divorce case.

 Don’t Hide Your Assets